toolittlecakes/gif-hpp/README.md

 So you need to use only these three classes:
 * `GifWriter` - the entity responsible for writing `Frame`s to the file.
 Allows setting the delay between the `Frame`s.
 * `Frame` - 2d matrix of pixels.
 Supports `[{i, j}]` indexation.
-* `Pixel` - a combination of 4 numbers, defining pixel color (including alpha/opacity, which is not supported, so initialized as 0).
+* `Pixel` - a combination of 4 numbers, defining pixel color: RGB + alpha(opacity), which is not supported in the lib, so initialized as 0.

 Usage:
 -------------------